mwaugh0328/welfare-rural-urban-migration/ge_taxation/README.md

 2. The welfare gains from [conditional cash transfers](#compute-welfare-gains-from-unconditional-cash-transfer).

+Where the hyperlinks above should take you directly there

 ---

 ### Compute Welfare Gains from Conditional Migration Transfers

 The main call starts inside the [``ge_taxation``](https://github.com/mwaugh0328/final_migration/tree/main/ge_taxation) folder.
 To perform the welfare analysis you:

 ```
 >> tax_eq
 ```

 which does several things.

   - First it replicates the baseline economy (some statistics may differ slightly relative to calibration or ``pe_welfare_analysis.m`` due to how sample's are constructed).

   - Second, it keeps policy functions fixed and performs the migration transfer.